 Provides an intensive introduction to the research techniques and practices of disciplinary writing along with continued attention to developing composition, reading, and argumentative skills.
 May be used to fulfill the English 112 requirement.
-Credit Hour(s): 3

 English 111 or the equivalent.
-Semester Offered: Fall

 HON240: Honors Increment I